ddev/ddev/docs/users/cli-usage.md

 ## Getting Started

-Check out the git repository for the project you want to work on. `cd` into the directory and run `ddev config` and follow the prompts.
+Check out the git repository for the project you want to work on. `cd` into the directory, run `ddev config`, and follow the prompts.

 ```
 $ cd ~/Projects